karrirasinmaki/blackpepperswing-www/pages/services.md

 168.00€ - 1 course, 16 weeks (student)
 258.00€ - 2 courses, 1 x 16 weeks + 1 x 8 weeks (student)

+---

+*Prices include 10% VAT.*

+We accept payments with card, MobilePay, cash or employee benefit vouchers.
+[Read more about payments here](https://blackpepperswing.freshdesk.com/en/support/solutions/articles/42000068393-what-payment-methods-are-accepted-).

 ## Private classes
 *For intensive training and more personal instruction.*

-We accept payments with card, MobilePay, cash or employee benefit vouchers.
-[Read more about payments here](https://blackpepperswing.freshdesk.com/en/support/solutions/articles/42000068393-what-payment-methods-are-accepted-).

 No time for weekly classes or you feel you need more personal instruction?
 You can take private classes with one or two instructors at a time.
 Private classes can have many purposes: you might want to catch up on class material, finetune your dancing and correct habits, learn special skills or movements of your choice etc. In a private class you get plenty of feedback and homework.

 Private classes can be demanding, which is why we can do them for 30min, 45min, or 60min.
 You can either choose to do the classes with only one or two teachers.

-*Prices include 24% VAT.
-If we need to book a hall, the rent will be added to the price.*

 **For 1-2 people** with one/two teacher(s)
 60€/100€ for single session (1 hour)